shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 {{< figure src="/images/bmm5.jpg" class="instructionFigure">}}

-6. Once heated, carefully add the mahi-mahi fillets to the pan and cook for 3-4 minutes on each side.
+6. Once heated, carefully add a mahi-mahi filet to the pan and cook for 3-4 minutes on each side.
 Cooking time may vary depending on the thickness of your filet.
+Continue until all your fish has cooked.
 {{< figure src="/images/bmm6.jpg" class="instructionFigure">}}

-7. To serve, garnish the filets with fresh [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/)
+7. To serve, garnish the filets with fresh [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/), and enjoy!

 {{< figure src="/images/Blakenedmahi.jpeg" class="instructionFigure">}}